midtown-ai/glossary/glossary/v.md

 # Vector

+ ~ a great way to represent unstructured data!

  A 1 column matrix (akak a list!) that represent all the inputs to a neural network or a summary of all the values of the features.
 Not a tensor (matrix).

  See also [V], [Dot Product], [Feature], [Tensor], [Sparse Vector], [Vector Database]

 # Vector Database

+ ~ a great way to store unstructured data

  A vector database indexes and stores vector embeddings for fast retrieval and similarity search.